huwan/urlwatch-actions-demo/README.md

  - `.github/workflows/main.yml`: github action workflow

 This demo shows:
- - Install dependencies and setup urlwatch
+ - Install dependencies and setup urlwatch;
- - Run urlwatch workflow when specific activity on GitHub happens (e.g., push), at a scheduled time (using posix cron syntax), or you can manually trigger workflow runs.
+ - Run urlwatch workflow when specific activity on GitHub happens (e.g., push), at a scheduled time (using posix cron syntax), or you can manually trigger workflow runs;
  - Store workflow data, i.e., database file for change history, as workflow artifact.

+**Note**: This workflow will run failed in the [actions](https://github.com/huwan/urlwatch-actions-demo/actions) page due to the *intentionally* incorrect email-reporter setup.
+Configure your GMail account in the urlwatch.yaml file to make it work.

-**Caution**: This demo use cleartext app password for e-mail reporter in urlwatch.yaml file.
-To prevent password leaks, use a private github repository.
+**Caution**: This demo uses cleartext [app password](https://urlwatch.readthedocs.io/en/latest/reporters.html#smtp-login-without-keyring) for [e-mail reporter (via gmail)](https://urlwatch.readthedocs.io/en/latest/reporters.html#e-mail-via-gmail-smtp) in urlwatch.yaml file.
+To prevent password leaks, use a private github repository instead if you want to run urlwatch via github actions.